outreachy/website/docs/intern-agreement.md

 **Termination.**

-The internship will take place between December 5, 2022 and March 3, 2023.
+The internship will take place between May 29, 2023 and August 25, 2023.
 In exceptional situations, your internship can be extended for up to five weeks, provided that both you and your Volunteer Mentor send a written request for an extension specifying a new end date to the Outreachy organizers, operating under Conservancy's auspices, and that the Outreachy organizers provide written approval.
-Notwithstanding the foregoing, all of Conservancy’s obligations to you will terminate with the **earlier** of issuance of the third and final stipend payment -or- Conservancy receiving confirmation from your Volunteer Mentor that you have completed your internship, but have failed to perform at a satisfactory level.
+Notwithstanding the foregoing, all of Conservancy’s obligations to you will terminate with the **earlier** of issuance of the second and final stipend payment -or- Conservancy receiving confirmation from your Volunteer Mentor that you have completed your internship, but have failed to perform at a satisfactory level.